Banks Board Bureau: Overview

-Central Government notified the amendment to the Nationalised Banks (Management and Miscellaneous Provisions) Scheme, 1980 providing the legal framework for composition and functions of the Banks Board Bureau on March 23, 2016.
-The Bureau accordingly started functioning from April 01, 2016 as an autonomous recommendatory body.
+The Central Government notified the amendment to the Nationalised Banks (Management and Miscellaneous Provisions) Scheme, 1980 providing the legal framework for the composition and functions of the Banks Board Bureau on March 23, 2016.
+The Bureau started functioning as an autonomous recommendatory body on April 1, 2016.

-The BBB works as step towards governance reforms in Public Sector Banks (PSBs) as recommended by P.J.
-Nayak Committee.

-Bhanu Pratap Sharma is the Chairman of the Mumbai based Banks Board Bureau (Since 2018).
-It is housed in RBI's Byculla Office in Mumbai.
+The BBB works as a step towards governance reforms in Public Sector Banks (PSBs) as recommended by the P.J.
+Nayak Committee.It is housed in RBI's Byculla Office in Mumbai.

-The first Chairman of Banks Board Bureau was Shri Vinod Rai (2016-2018).